-When is the starting date for your pursuit of this goal?
+When is the starting date of this goal?

 Step 5: Document Your Goal.

-For your goal to be effective you have to write it down in some form.
+For your goal to be practical, you have to write it down in some form.
 Be specific and write it in one sentence.
-Details can be added later. single sentence goals are easier to remember.
+Details can be added later.
+Single sentence goals are easier to remember.

 Take a deep breath and relax.
 Close your eyes and take a step into the future and imagine yourself already having achieved your goal.

-Make goal setting a habit and, more importantly, make it fun!
-If you applied a new goal every month, just imagine where you’d be a year from now!
+Make goal-setting a habit and, more importantly, make it fun!
+If you applied a new goal every month, imagine where you’ll be a year from now!
 Good luck!
-And remember, A Touch of Business.com is here to help you achieve those goals.

 That’s The Way I See It!